 If you find yourself in Northern Tasmania, I highly recommend a visit to Brickendon.
 Run by the Archer family continuously since 1824, this property is a unique place.
 Parts of the property, such as the Farm Village, seem frozen in time.
 You can walk into buildings such as the smokehouse, the blacksmiths’ shop or the pillar granary and feel as if you could be right there, back in the 1800s, on a working farm.
-Brickendon is also UNESCO World Heritage Listed (one of 11 such listings in Australia) due to its convict heritage.
+Brickendon is also a UNESCO World Heritage Listed Convict Site (one of 11 such listings in Australia).

 The buildings have a few concise information panels and this brevity works very well, particularly if you have already seen the introductory DVD.
 I highly recommend viewing the DVD upon arrival.
 It is a first-rate production and gives you a lot of insight into the Archer family and Brickendon’s history (and future aspirations).
 You also get to sit in a Sussex barn while viewing it which is a lovely experience in and of itself!